CSC207-2022F-UofT/course-project-team-flash/README.md

  - Questions and answers cannot be too long
  - Decks and quizzes can only have their names edited
  - Only decks support importing/exporting
+ - Limited number of decks and cards can be created
 ## Credits
 Albert Yan\
 Aldo Bani\